DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 8. Experimental Results

 \subsection{8.5 Layered Dynamic Linear Counting (LDLC)}

 }

 The per-state history corrections can also improve DLC.
 At each tier, the cumulative DLC empty count \emph{V\_t} can be refined by incorporating History-only Linear Counting (HC): an LC estimate computed using only the history bits of registers at the current tier boundary.
-DLC and HC exhibit systematic biases that are approximately anti-phase --- where DLC overestimates at a given cardinality, HC tends to underestimate, and vice versa --- producing characteristic sine-wave patterns in signed error that are visible across tier boundaries (Figure 16, upper panel).
+DLC and HC exhibit systematic biases that are complementary --- where DLC overestimates at a given cardinality, HC tends to underestimate, and vice versa (Figure 14, upper panel).

-LDLC blends these two estimates as a weighted sum: 60\% DLC + 40\% HC.
-The anti-phase cancellation reduces the periodic bias component, yielding an 8.1\% improvement in log-weighted error over DLC alone (0.01467 vs 0.01597 at 2,048 buckets).
+LDLC blends these two estimates as a weighted sum: 50\% DLC + 50\% HC.
+The complementary cancellation reduces the periodic bias component, yielding a 27\% improvement in width-weighted error over DLC alone (1.36\% vs 1.87\% at 2,048 buckets).
 Like DLC, LDLC requires no correction factor table --- the accuracy gain comes entirely from combining two complementary estimators that are individually unbiased on average but biased in opposite directions at any given cardinality.

+\textbf{HLDLC: Hybrid LDLC.} LDLC and Hybrid+2 are complementary: LDLC derives its accuracy from DLC's tier-aware LC framework with HC bias cancellation, while Hybrid+2 derives its accuracy from CF-corrected Mean with per-state history corrections.
+Because these two estimators use different mathematical pipelines --- one LC-based, the other harmonic-mean-based --- their residual errors are largely uncorrelated.
+HLDLC exploits this by blending them equally: HLDLC = 0.5 \(\times\) LDLC + 0.5 \(\times\) Hybrid+2.
+This simple average achieves \textbf{1.12\%} log-weighted and \textbf{1.35\%} width-weighted mean absolute error at 2,048 buckets (1.5 KB) --- a 7\% improvement over FGRA (1.21\% / 1.38\%) at 75\% of the memory.
+HLDLC is currently the most accurate estimator tested in our framework.